rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 listeners one at a time.
 - Synchronous messaging: In this form of messaging, the sender sends a message to a destination and waits for a response.
 This form of messaging expects a response.
-The sending threads sends each message to each message listener by itself; no worker threads are created.
+The sending thread sends each message to each message listener by itself; no worker threads are created.

 In summary, the Message Bus is responsible for managing a list of destinations.
 Destinations are messaging endpoints which each support a particular kind of messaging.
-Destinations each manage a list of MessageListeners which are responsible for specifying the processing that should take place when a message is received.
+Destinations each manage a list of message listeners which are responsible for specifying the processing that should take place when a message is received.